copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

+{% alert 'danger' :: compileAs('md') %}
+Note that this style of writing Interceptors is deprecated since v3.0.0, and the `onNotify` method will be removed in
+v4.
+Use the "advanced" Interceptor below for creating new Interceptors.
+{% endalert %}

 More advanced Interceptors are given additional privileges and are able to push changes back to the ViewModel.
 Rather
 than being notified when something interesting happens, they are notified when the ViewModel starts up and are given
 direct access to the Notifications flow, as well as a way to send data directly back into the ViewModel's processing
 queue, for doing unique and privileged things like time-travel debugging.
 Advanced Interceptors are able to restore the
-ViewModel state arbitrarily, and send Inputs back to the ViewModel for processing, both of which will be handled
+ViewModel state arbitrarily, and send Inputs back to the ViewModel for processing, both of which will be
 processed in the normal queue by the InputStrategy.

 ```kotlin